flipkart-incubator/Astra/README.md

 ## APIScan

 REST API penetration testing is complex due to continuous changes in existing APIs and newly added APIs.
-Security engineers or developers can use APIScan as an integral part of their process, so they can detect and patch vulnerabilities early during development cycle.
-API collection can be given as an input so this can be easily integrated into CICD pipeline.
-Following are the checks performed by APIScan.
+APIScan can be used by security engineers or developers as an integral part of their process, so they can detect and patch vulnerabilities early during development cycle.
+APIScan can automatically detect and test login & logout (Authentication API), so it's easy for anyone to integrate this into CICD pipeline.
+APIScan can take API collection as an input so this can also be used for testing apis in standalone mode.

 - SQL injection
 - Cross site scripting